 2013 Terry Dawn – Dawn is a 6’5 wing who can put up points Dawn scored 29 points in the game against Bellarmine to advance to state.
 Dawn has a nice jump shot for his size and can take the ball to the rack.

-Tags: Adam Chamberlain Austin Rehkow Beau Byus Dan Kingma Dominic Robinson Feature Featured Jashaun Agosto Jason Crandall Jason Todd Josh Martin Nate Streufert Payton Radliff Perrion Callandret Popular Steven Beo Terry Dawn TreVaunte Williams Tucker Haymond Zach Lavine
+Tags: Adam Chamberlain Austin Rehkow Beau Byus Dan Kingma Dominic Robinson Feature Jashaun Agosto Jason Crandall Jason Todd Josh Martin Nate Streufert Payton Radliff Perrion Callandret Steven Beo Terry Dawn TreVaunte Williams Tucker Haymond Zach Lavine